 We offer the following facilities for people with children 0-3 years old:

 - Baby Rooms – In the back of the church on either side there are baby rooms.
 They have a comfortable chair in them, a few toys, a blind that you can lower or put up if you would like, a speaker so that you can still hear what’s going on in the main part of the church, and a door to the outside.
 Please make yourself at home and let us know if there’s something we could do to make the space better accommodate your needs.

 - Nursery Space in the Hall Foyer – If you would rather take your child(ren) out of the service after the children’s talk, please feel free to make use of the nursery space in the hall foyer.
 There are toys and books in the cupboards – some religious, some not.
 There is a small gate that can be used to keep your children from running away.
 It is also in close proximity to the toilets where there are nappy changing facilities.

-- Nappy Changing Facilities in Men’s and Women’s Toilets
+- Nappy Changing Area in Men’s and Women’s Toilets

 - Wireless Receivers to Listen to the Service Outside the Church – Maybe you want to walk your baby or push your baby around in a pram outside the church during the service while it falls asleep.
 You can do that and still listen to the service using our wireless receivers.
 Use the earbuds provided or whatever headphones you’d like to plug into the headphone jack.
 Speak to the person on sound desk to get one of the receivers and learn how to use it.

 If you have any questions or requests having to do with our Nursery Facilities, please get in touch with Carey (email@example.com, 031 262 2342).